-Rose bushes, for example, will go dormant for the winter months.
+Rose bushes go dormant for the winter months.
 So promoting growth at this time would be detrimental.

-It has also been observed that using spent coffee grounds on and around seedlings and young plants can inhibit or stunt growth.
+It has also been observed that using spent coffee granules on and around seedlings and young plants can inhibit or stunt growth.
 Therefore it is best used for plants that are already established.

-If you have any questions as to when spent coffee grounds are best applied, it is a good idea to follow the advice given at your favorite gardening center.
+If you have any questions as to when used grounds are best applied, it is a good idea to follow the advice given at your favorite gardening center regarding roses and coffee.

 Many experienced gardeners will warn you that it is best to use spent coffee grounds in moderation.
 With good reason.

 Being a tropical plant, the living coffee plant uses natural defense mechanisms against bacteria and insects.
 This happens in the form of chemical compounds with caffeine being the prime example.

 These chemical defenses are also found in the coffee bean itself.
 Many of these find their way into the end product that you purchase.